Magnoliaceae: Description

 In magnolias, the tepals are arranged in whorls, and the other flower parts are arranged spirally, not in whorls.

 The monophyly of Magnoliaceae is supported by a number of shared morphological characters among the various genera in the family.
 Most have bisexual flowers (with the exception of Kmeria and some species of Magnolia section Gynopodium), showy, fragrant, radial, and with an elongated receptacle.

 Leaves are alternate, simple, and sometimes lobed.
 The inflorescence is a solitary, showy flower with indistinguishable petals and sepals.
 Sepals range from six to many; stamens are numerous and feature short filaments which are poorly differentiated from the anthers.
 Carpels are usually numerous, distinct, and on an elongated receptacle or torus.
 The fruit is an aggregate fruit (etaerio) of follicles which usually become closely appressed as they mature and open along the abaxial surface.
 Seeds have a fleshy coat, aril, and color that ranges from red to orange (except Liriodendron).
 Magnoliaceae flowers are beetle pollinated, except for Liriodendron, which is bee pollinated.
 The carpels of Magnolia flowers are especially thick to avoid damage by beetles that land, crawl, and feast on them.
 The seeds of Magnolioideae are bird-dispersed, while the seeds of Liriodendron are wind-dispersed.

+Fruit of liriodendron showing an aggregate of winged seeds.

+The genus liriodendron includes two large tree species.
+It is found in Asia and Eastern North America.
+These two species have green, waxy, alternate leaves with 3-4 lobes.
+The petals are green to yellow with an orange base.
+The fruit are different from the characteristic fruits of magnolia, they are a coned shaped aggregate of samara (winged seeds).

+Fruits and seeds

+Woody fruit of Magnolia with red seeds.

+A distinct feature of Magnolia is the fruit and the seeds within.
+In many species in the Magnolia family spirally arranged carpels form the fruit.
+These carpels become woody and often open (dehisce) at maturity.
+The fruits are aggregate fruits but often appear to be syncarps.
+There are multiple shapes, most commonly oblong, cone shaped, and long and linear.
+When the fruit reaches maturity and dehisces the seeds within become exposed.
+The seeds are typically red or orange in color and hang out of the fruit.
+Magnolia seeds get dispersed through endozoochory, meaning animals eat the seeds and spread them when they are excreted.
+The bright coloring of the seeds helps to attract animals and promote the dispersal of the seeds.